 Dear Red Hawk Families:

-As we wind down the semester, we want you to know that we are proud of your students.
-They managed the unprecedented transition to fully online learning with grace, resilience and support for one another.
-They’ve impressed the faculty and the administration with how they rose to the challenge.
+As we look ahead to fall 2020, we want you to know that we are proud of your students for how they managed the unprecedented transition to fully online learning in the spring with grace, resilience and support for one another.

 Si necesita información en Español, por favor mandar su pregunta por correo electrónico a firstname.lastname@example.org y se les responderá a la brevedad possible.